Sairyss/backend-best-practices/README.md

 Example files:

 - [ormconfig.ts](https://github.com/Sairyss/domain-driven-hexagon/blob/master/src/infrastructure/configs/ormconfig.ts) - this is typeorm database config file.
-Notice `process.env` - those are environmental variables.
 - [.env.example](https://github.com/Sairyss/domain-driven-hexagon/blob/master/.env.example) - this is [dotenv](https://www.npmjs.com/package/dotenv) example file.
 This file should only store dummy example secret keys, never store actual development/production secrets in it.
 This file later is renamed to `.env` and populated with real keys for every environment (local, dev or prod).
 Don't forget to add `.env` to [.gitignore](https://github.com/Sairyss/domain-driven-hexagon/blob/master/.gitignore) file to avoid pushing it to repo and leaking all keys.

 ## Logging